jefftsui1/jefftsui1/README.md

  🔎 I'm seeking collaborative cybersecurity projects and internship opportunities to expand my knowledge

- 💡 Please do not hesitate to ask any questions about cybersecurity.
+ 💡 Please do not hesitate to ask me any questions.

  ⚡ Fun fact: *You can* **skydive** *without a* **parachute**, *but only* **ONCE**.